Teaching English in Vietnam – What You Need to Know

 DEMAND FOR ENGLISH TEACHERS IN VIETNAM

-The demand for English teachers here is crazy high, which is good.
+Vietnam is one of the countries with the highest demand for English teachers, which is good.
 It means that the if locals speak English, the country can attract more tourists, businesses from different countries, more jobs for the locals, and competitive economic growth.

-- Most of these schools are in favour with native English speakers which is perfectly reasonable if they are very strict with the pronunciation that their students should learn.
-But at the same time, being a white person with blond hair get the job easily too – I know.
-It’s hard to get yourself around that fact, but it is indeed a fact.
+- Most of these schools are in favour of native English speakers which is perfectly reasonable if they are very strict with the pronunciation that their students should learn.
+But at the same time, being a white person with blond hair get the job easily too – I know it’s hard to get yourself around that fact, but it is indeed a fact.

 - This means if you are either native English speaker or a white-skinned person with blond hair, you can get that job.

-- Non-native English speakers and not white with blond hair can have a little challenge in finding the job the yare hoping for.
+- Non-native English speakers and not white with blond hair can have a little challenge in finding the job the job they are hoping for.

 You won’t believe how many English teachers come here and work on a tourist visa.
 This is, in fact, illegal, if you plan to work here, you need to secure a business visa and/or a work permit depending if your employer required you to do so.
 Working on a tourist permit or on illegal documents will result in serious trouble such as deportation and entry ban in the country.